-If you continue having problems with removal of Search Results Toolbar, you can reset you Internet Explorer settings to default.
+If you continue to have problems with removal of the search-results.com redirect, reset your Internet Explorer settings to default.

 If the Quick Access Tab (add-on related to search results toolbar) extension is greyed-out and you cannot remove it ("This extension is managed and cannot be removed of disabled"), please follow this removal guide - how to remove a managed Google Chrome extension?